frankyeh/Practicum/tracking.md

 3. If only one direction has been tracked, **return to Step 1**, reverse the initial direction, and repeat tracking to complete the full trajectory.
  Otherwise, tracking ends.

-### Strategy 1: treat all resolved orientations are **crossing**
+### Parameters

+- Anisotropy threshold
+- Angular threshold
+- Step size
+- Minimum/Maximum length
+- Maximum seed/tract
+- Track-to-voxel ratio

+## Deterministic vs Probablistic Fiber Tracking

+### Deterministic:

 <img src="https://github.com/user-attachments/assets/5b81394d-6335-4982-bde7-20b3c338e6df"/>

-  - At Step 2.3, always propagate at the less turning angle
+  - At Step 2.3, always propagate at the less turning angle -> treat all resolved orientations are **crossing**
   - use GQI ODF's local maximum to resolve fiber orientations.

 Example: